 Release Tracking takes place soon after closing, making it much easier to track the correct parties to request the appropriate documents be filed with the recorder.

-Release Tracking is a flat $45 fee for each title commitment, regardless of the number of instruments to be tracked.
+Release Tracking is a small flat fee for each title commitment, regardless of the number of instruments to be tracked.
 Resolution is also included in this fee.